Remote Control for Android Devices

 A JSON file can be used to bypass the initial manual log in requirement, enabling you to configure remote control completely through Avalanche.
 For information about creating this JSON file, see Creating a JSON File for Smart Device Remote Control.

-To begin a remote control session
+To begin a remote control session from the Avalanche console

 1.From the Inventory tab, click the device you want to connect to in the Mobile Devices panel.